bojanpopic/developer.joomlatools.com/tools/vagrant.md

     joomla extension:symlink testsite awesome

-This will symlink all the folders from the _awesome_ folder into _testsite.dev_.
-Please note that your source code should resemble the Joomla folder structure for symlinking to work well.
-For example your administrator section should reside in /Users/myname/Projects/awesome/administrator/components/com_awesome.

-Now add _testsite.dev_ to your /etc/hosts as described in the previous paragraph, so you can access the new site via _http://testsite.dev_

 Run discover install to make your component available to Joomla and you are good to go!

-For more information on the symlinker, run:
+For more information on the symlinker, refer to the [Joomla Console](http://www.joomlatools.com/developer/tools/console) documentation or run:

       joomla extension:symlink  --help

-### Yo dude where is my phpmyadmin?
+### Where can I find phpmyadmin?

 After you modify /etc/hosts as shown above you can use phpMyAdmin at